The opportunity in crisis for human resources

 We’re also looking at transforming some of our offices into dedicated customer briefing centers.
 An innovation which will support our ability to deliver exceptional experiences for our customers and partners as well as our people.

-Have a plan, but give yourself permission to change it - make mistakes
+Human Resources crisis management: Have a plan, but give yourself permission to change it

 HR teams across the globe are learning very quickly if they can scale to meet new expectations.
-But crisis response isn’t a “one off”, it’s a process.
+But Human Resources crisis management response isn’t a “one-off”; it’s a process.

 Therefore, we need to make plans with clear phases, and we need to be willing to stop and evaluate how well we’re doing every so often.
 Importantly, this means giving ourselves permission to make mistakes – and to decide what we should and shouldn’t be focusing on at any given time.
 As situations change, it’s easy to go from doing the right thing to doing the wrong thing, and it’s vital to be on guard against that.

 How long the crisis lasts – and how long it’ll be before restrictions are relaxed enough for businesses to resume at least some of their normal operations – is out of our hands.
-But it is possible for us to choose how we respond – and it’s our responsibility to ensure that our response creates a better environment for our people to continue to do great work in the long run.
+But we can choose how we respond – and it’s our responsibility to ensure that our response creates a better environment for our people to continue to do great work in the long run.